hynek/structlog/docs/loggers.rst

 --------

 You won't be instantiating it yourself though.
-In practice you will configure ``structlog`` as explained in the :doc:`next chapter <configuration>`  and then just call :func:`structlog.get_logger`.
+In practice you will configure ``structlog`` as explained in the `next chapter <configuration>`  and then just call `structlog.get_logger`.

 In some rare cases you may not want to do that.
-For that times there is the :func:`structlog.wrap_logger` function that can be used to wrap a logger without any global state (i.e. configuration):
+For that times there is the `structlog.wrap_logger` function that can be used to wrap a logger without any global state (i.e. configuration):

 .. _proc: